ChronoByte404/RandomEncryptionProgram/README.md

 ## Notes
 - Make sure to keep your encryption key secure.
 - Always remember to back up your files before encryption.
+- Save your generated key (placed in the keys folder) to an EXTREMELY safe space.
+Once it's lost, it will be unrecoverable for the next 256 billion years or so.